pulumi/docs/pulumi-hugo/themes/default/content/blog/kubecon-review/index.md

 {{< youtube X96EMLi8uJY >}}

 Pulumi engineers, [Erin Krengel](https://twitter.com/eckrengel) and Sean Holung, presented `Are You About to Break Prod?
-Acceptance Testing with Ephemeral Environments `
+Acceptance Testing with Ephemeral Environments`.

 ![Krengel and Holung KubeCon Presentation](krengel-holung.jpg)